weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 </details>

-#### Unordered retrieval
+### Retrieval: Unordered

 Queries can be formulated without any ranking mechanisms.

-For example, a query may simply consist of a filter, or you may wish to iterate through the entire dataset.
+For example, a query may simply consist of a filter, or you may wish to iterate through the entire dataset, using the [cursor API](../../manage-data/read-all-objects.mdx).

 In such cases of unordered retrieval requests, Weaviate will retrieve objects in order of their UUIDs.
+This retrieval method will result in an essentially randomly-ordered object list.

 ### Rerank

-:::warning TODO
-Add simple wide fig
+:::info In one sentence
+<i class="fa-solid fa-sort"></i> A reranker reorders initial retrieval results with a more complex model or different criteria.
 :::

 Reranking improves search relevance by reordering initial results.